unik-name/docs.unikname.network/docs/uns-network-glossary/README.md

 ### NFT Token

-Non-Fungible Token, by opposiiton to a more traditionnal Token.
+Non-Fungible Token, by opposition to a more traditional Token.
 NFT have remarkable properties such as their uniqueness, and their indivisibility.
+All UNIK tokens are NFTs.

 ### UNIK (or UNIK Token)

-@unik-name Identifers are represented by a NFT Token within the uns.network.
-These tokens rooted into the blockchain are named the UNIK Tokens.
+'UNIK' is the name of the NFT token representing a single @unikname ID within the uns.network blockchain.

 ## Official uns.network Projects